 Being in the club has advanced his students' performances, Tanner said, which will give them an advantage at the upcoming festival they will be competing in on Wednesday, April 9.
-If the orchestra receives a superior rating, they will move on to state competition in May.

 "[The foundation grants] have created excitement for the students to participate in the program, because they see and feel that the program is now better because of it," he said.
 "I think it has raised the level of our performance and raised the level of expectation."

 The art programs in the district have greatly benefited from the Ed Foundation, according to Julie Finnegan, the art specialist at McPolin and Parley's Park Elementary schools.